brndnsmn/ag-ui-with-agno/README.md

 - **Academic Research (arXiv)**
   Surfaces the **top 3 or 5** relevant papers with **official arXiv links** and a one-line takeaway for each.

-- **Multi-Step Task Planner**
-  For complex requests, generates a crisp **10-step action plan** and follows up with a short, creative “how we’ll proceed” summary.